-Most listings are in the $50's per square foot per year.
-The Northeastern Queens submarket is seeing a a rise in rates.
-In the last 3 months, the median rate increased $11 per sqft per year.
-That's a 25% rise in rent.
+Most listings are in the $70's per square foot per year.
+The Northeastern Queens region is experiencing a an increase in rates.
+In the last 3 months, the median rate went up $25 per sqft per year.
+That's a 48% increase in rent.

-Compared to the rest of the New York City market, the Northeastern Queens region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the New York City market, the Northeastern Queens submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 31 listings have been made available, which means leases most likley are leasing quickly.
+In the last 90 days, 34 listings have been listed, which means leases are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 3% of the listings in the Northeastern Queens are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,830 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this market are approximately 2 stories.
-Most buildings in this market were built in 1965 and are Class A.
+The standard measurement for office space in this area is around 2,150 sqft.
+Most buildings in this area are approximately 2 floors.
+Most buildings in this area were built in 1965 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Waste services is the dominant industry in this region.
 Commute by public transit is the most popular way to get to work amongst Northeastern Queens residents.
 Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.